nowtechnologies/cpp-logger/README.md

 or larger MCUs.

 There are two log call flavours:
-  - The all-purpose function call-like solution, but it heavily relies on variadic templates, stack usage may be in the order of kilobytes for many passed parameters. **This holds for all the tasks using the log system.** For low stack usage, avoid many parameters.
+  - The function call-like solution with only one value to print per line.
 For small compiled size, avoid many parameter footprints (i.e. avoid many template instantiations).
   - The `std::ostream`-like solution, which uses minimal stack.
 Discarding headers is interesting only if there are many simple homogeneous calls, or the available bandwidth is limited.

 The library reserves some buffers and a queue during construction, and makes